dlt-science/science-notes/blogs/SBT/SBT.md

 - **Interoperability:** Like many NFTs, SBTs are often minted on specific blockchains, which can restrict their versatility and applicability beyond their native chain.
 This limitation can be partially addressed by integrating EVM-compatible chains into prevalent Web3 applications and ensuring most users stay within a single blockchain ecosystem.

 - **Non-transferability:** The non-transferable nature of SBTs, while offering numerous benefits, can also pose challenges.
 If a token is unwillingly assigned to someone, it may lead to issues.
-This can be resolved by developing more robust permissioned interfaces on top of the blockchain, allowing users to enjoy the benefits of SBTs while also having the option to conceal or remove SBTs from their profile.
+This can be resolved by developing more robust permissioned interfaces on top of the blockchain, allowing users to enjoy the benefits of SBTs while also having the option to conceal or remove SBTs from their profiles.

 To ensure wider adoption and success, these issues associated with SBTs need to be ironed out.
 Although souls can choose to hide what SBTs reveal, in a way, they could also foster discrimination by revealing too many details in specific situations or contexts.
-This is particularly true for marginalized social groups who are more likely to experience disfavor {cite}`shrishti2022cbdcs`(HackerNoon, CBDCs and soulbound token explained 2022).
+This is particularly true for marginalised social groups who are more likely to experience disfavour {cite}`shrishti2022cbdcs`.
 With the right solutions, non-transferable NFTs like SBTs have the potential to contribute to a more equitable and privacy-focused digital society.

 ## Conclusion